MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/get-started.md

 ## Explore more samples

-To find more Azure Developer CLI enabled templates for more Azure Compute hosts and programming lanuages, see our [sample templates](azure-dev-cli-templates.md).
+To find more Azure Developer CLI enabled templates, see our [sample templates](azure-dev-cli-templates.md).

 ## Reference